15 ways to help your child succeed in reading before going to school.

 8. Put the alphabet in order and focus on the sounds.
 Use different types of letters magnetic, foam and plastic etc to have a sensory experience.

 9. Go on a sounds walk?
 Can you hear the bus…bee…digger etc?
-Learning to hear sounds in the environment can help to later on learn to hear sounds in words.
-We also play name that sound using the internet (parental supervision required) You tube has some great educational benefits, like finding the sound of an engine, siren or animal noise for example.
+Learning to hear sounds in the environment can help little people to, later on, learn to hear sounds in words.
+We also play name that sound using the internet (parental supervision required) Youtube has some great educational benefits, like finding the sound of an engine, siren or animal noise for example.

 10. Go on a letter sounds walk around the neighbourhood and look at the variety of signs, number plates and environmental language.